Academics and Careers

 Is there any help for students who want to pursue Public Interest work?

 Our Public Interest Low Income Protection Plan is one of the most supportive loan-forgiveness programs in the nation.
 Cornell Law established this loan repayment assistance program for graduates who prefer employment in low-income public interest or public sector jobs to more lucrative private law practice positions.
 Qualifying graduates apply only a certain percentage of their annual income to repay the law school educational loans.
 The difference in the loan is covered by a grant issued by Cornell Law School during each year a graduate is in the program.
-More information and a PDF copy of the plan may be obtained by clicking here (pdf).

 Students who wish to work with public interest organizations during the summer may be eligible for Public Interest Fellowship grants.
 The grants are made possible through a combination of creative fundraising activities organized by the student Public Interest Law Union and funds from the law school.
 By combining these summer Public Interest Fellowships and work-study funding, full time grants of $4,000 are awarded to students.